 25. Intangible assets

 Intangible assets consist primarily of software and industrial property rights acquired in exchange for consideration.
 These assets are valued at their historical cost of acquisition, less the scheduled amortisation.
 Concerning scheduled amortisation, the software acquired in exchange for consideration and the industrial property rights were amortised over their expected useful lives (3 to 15 years).

 The breakdown of tangible assets is as follows:

 Tangible assets are recognised at their historical costs of acquisition, less any scheduled depreciation if the assets are subject to wear and tear.
 Tangible assets are depreciated on a straight-line basis over their useful lives (3 to 33 years).
-The carrying value of the tangible assets is subject to impairment testing.
-None of the assets have been subject to non-scheduled depreciation.
+Impairment losses were not deemed necessary.

 27. Development of the long-term assets